Bike lane: United States

+In the United States, a designated bicycle lane (1988 MUTCD) or class II bikeway (Caltrans) is always marked by a solid white stripe on the pavement and is for 'preferential use' by bicyclists.
+There is also a class III bicycle route, which has roadside signs suggesting a route for cyclists, and urging sharing the road.
+A class IV separated bike way (Caltrans) is a bike lane that is physically separate from motor traffic and restricted to bicyclists only.

 According to the National Association of City Transportation Officials (NACTO) bike lanes are an exclusive space for cyclists by using pavement markings and signage.
 Bike lanes flow in the same direction as motor vehicle traffic and is located adjacent to vehicle movement.
 Conventional bike lanes provide limited buffer space between vehicles cyclists, as those with protective space are referred to as buffered-bike lanes.
 Buffered bike lanes are similar to conventional lanes but provide a buffered space between vehicles and cyclists hence the name.